haveno-dex/haveno/docs/create-mainnet.md

 Test trades among the users and arbitrator over Monero's mainnet.

+## Share your git repository for others to test

+To share your network for others to use, commit your local changes and share your *git repository's URL*.

+It is not sufficient to share only your seed node addresses, because their application must be built with the same public keys and other configuration to work properly.

+For actual trades, a [more robust VPS setup](./deployment-guide.md) should be used.

 ## Build the installers for distribution

 If you want to build the installers for distribution, first change `XMR_STAGENET` to `XMR_MAINNET` in [package.gradle](https://github.com/haveno-dex/haveno/blob/1bf83ecb8baa06b6bfcc30720f165f20b8f77025/desktop/package/package.gradle#L278).